 - In the series finale of The Shield, Shane's last play to keep his pregnant wife out of jail has failed, and they're faced with the prospect of having their children go into the foster care system.
 Seeing no other way out, he slips fatal doses of painkillers to his wife and son, and then simply waits for the cops.
 When they break down his door, he puts a bullet in his head.

-- In the Torchwood miniseries Children of Earth, civil servant John Frobisher is told that his two daughters must be sacrificed to the invading aliens in order for the government to save face.
+- In the Torchwood miniseries Children of Earth, civil servant John Frobisher is told that his two daughters must be sacrificed to the invading aliens (leaving the children to a fate worse than death) in order for the government to save face.
 He returns home, sends his family to one of the bedrooms, takes a gun and follows them up.
 The door closes and three gunshots are heard, then a pause followed by a fourth.
+The final kicker comes from the fact that Torchwood defeats the alien threat a mere few hours later, which means Frobisher did it all for nothing.

 - Another episode, "The Fox," has a serial killer who stages his crimes to look like this in order to keep the police from looking for a murderer outside the family.